DutchbuzZ is a weekly English-language radio show broadcast on FM 92.0 in The Hague. Everyone... Find out more...

-Roadside mail boxes where letters are posted are orange.
+Roadside mail boxes for posting letters are orange.

 Dutch postal codes are written as a sequence of four digits followed by two uppercase letters, for example 1234 AB.
 Until 2005 certain letters were not used for technical reasons (F, I, O, Q, U and Y), but to allow new combinations these letters are now used.
 For historical reasons the following combinations are not used: SS, SD and SA.